Some men see things as they are and say, "Why?"

 - Robert F. Kennedy

 Over two billion people lack electricity in their homes and use fuel-based lighting.
 This form of lighting has some serious problems.
 Respiratory ailments from the burning of fuel in homes are a significant contributor to mortality in the developing world.
-Greenhouse gas emissions to the atmosphere from fuel-based lighting are significant.
-Numerous fires each year are cause by this lighting.
+Fuel-based lighting produces a significant amount of greenhouse gas emissions.
+Numerous fires each year are cause by this form of lighting.
 And the cost of fuels, such as kerosene, can impose a heavy burden on poor households.
-See, for example, (Mills, 2002).
+See, for example [1].

 LED lighting is a relatively new technology that could serve as the basis of a new form a lighting for areas without electricity.
-They are durable, long-lasting, and an extremely efficient means for converting electricity into light.
-In areas off of the grid, they can be powered by very small solar panels or other renewable means.
-As their technology advances and their cost decreases, it becomes feasible to explore LED lighting solutions whose cost would be comparable to or lower than kerosene-based lighting.
+This lighting is durable, long-lasting, and an extremely efficient means of converting electricity into light.
+In areas off of the grid, it can be powered by very small solar panels or other renewable means.
+As the technology advances and its costs decrease, it becomes feasible to explore LED lighting solutions whose cost would be comparable to or lower than kerosene-based lighting.

-The project will partner with the Light Up the World Foundation (LUTW, http://www.lutw.org), a nonprofit organization committed to bringing LED lighting to areas without electricity.
+This project will partner with Light Up the World (LUTW), a nonprofit organization committed to bringing LED lighting to areas without electricity.
 LUTW has brought this lighting to over 500 homes in Nepal, 100 homes in India, and 50 homes in Sri Lanka.
 The lights it installed were built by hand at a cost that is high for the developing world, and its efforts have been financed largely be charitable contributions.
 Nevertheless, LUTW has demonstrated that LED lighting can work effectively in areas without electricity.

 The goal of this project is to take LED lighting from a promising idea to a reality for as many who would benefit as possible.
 The project will focus upon several regions of the world and for each region will produce three designs.
 The first will be an inexpensive, durable, and reliable LED light, well-suited for use in areas without electricity.
 The second will be the experience by which users come to obtain, install, and maintain this lighting.
 The third will be a business plan for providing these lights to the region that is self-sustaining and scales to a very large number of users.